Criterium-Engineers/criterium-engineers.github.io/index.md

 As features are released and bugs are squashed, we will post updates to this page so that users can know what to expect.

+## 09/08/2021 Release

+#### Features
+**Inspection Number Helper Enhancement 2 (Web)**: The inspection number helper will now filter by the current inspection phase

+**Site Progress Photo Uploads (Web)**: Site Progress Photos can now be uploaded from the CRISP Web side to any Inspection that is in an editable status.

 ## 08/25/2021 Release

 #### Notes